netdata/blog/content/posts/db-engine.md

 Or, let's say you have a large server, and Netdata is collecting 2,000 metrics every second.
 Given an average 80% compression ratio, the default 256MiB of disk space will hold about two day's worth of metrics.

-The real-life memory and disk space considerations are a little more complicated than that, but those are ballparks based on all our real-world testing.
+Our testing shows the DB engine will require an amount RAM equal to about 3% of the uncompressed disk space taken by the files on disk.
+That's on top of the amount you've explicitly set with the `page cache size` setting, which defaults to 32MiB right now.

 The DB engine probably won't help you collect thousands of highly granular metrics in *perpetuity*, but it's still exciting new territory for the Netdata team.

 > If you want to dig into the details, check out our [documentation on the DB engine](https://docs.netdata.cloud/database/engine/).